‹ Back to Insights

 In these instances, we rely on digital surface inspection equipment and other surface analysis instruments, such as X-ray Photoelectron Spectroscopy (XPS), to help us understand and mitigate the differences between different pieces of equipment.

-If you would like to learn more about how manufacturers are leveraging contact angle data to control their manufacturing processes, download the eBook: Guide to Adhesion Science for Flawless Manufacturing or click the image below:
+If you want to learn more about how manufacturers leverage contact angle data to control their manufacturing processes, download the eBook "The Future of Manufacturing: A Guide to Intelligent Adhesive Bonding Technologies & Methodologies."